The UK and the CBD

 All Parties to the CBD are required to submit reports on the measures they have taken to implement the provisions of the Convention.
 Further information is provided on the UK’s reporting to the CBD.

-Each country that is a Party to the CBD establishes one or more National Focal Points to represent the Party between meetings of the Conference of the Parties in its routine dealings with the Secretariat of the CBD.
+Each country that is a Party to the CBD establishes one or more people as National Focal Points, who represent their Government in its routine dealings with the Secretariat of the CBD.
 The CBD website provides the UK’s National Focal Points for the CBD.

 image of river with trees running alongside it